Visit our new mobile site at m.DontGetHit.com

 When a light is shining on them you can see the difference.

 --Reflectors will only light up when a light is shining on them.
 For the best visibility at all times, including dawn and dusk, use reflectors that have bright colors like lime and orange and use LED lights as well.
-Be sure they are ANSI compliant.
+Be sure all reflective wear is ANSI compliant.
 Certain colors, as well as inferior reflective products will not meet ANSI criteria.

---Be careful to make sure the reflectors are wide enough and that they are not covered by your clothing.
-Narrow reflective bands or belts can sometimes be covered by folds and bags in clothing.
+--Be sure the reflective items you are wearing are wide enough and that they are not covered by your clothing.
+Narrow reflective bands or belts can sometimes be covered by folds and bagging in your clothing.

 --Cyclists should wear a sash or vest rather than a belt because the front of the reflective belt can be blocked by the rider or the bike handlebars.
 Using a bike headlight on the front handlebars is also a good idea.
 And of course, don't forget a rear light, required by law in some states.